 Capital outlay spending results in capital assets on the government-wide statements but is considered expenditures on the governmental fund statements.
-Bond proceeds result in liabilities on the government-wide statements but are other financing sources on the governmental fund statements.
+Bond proceeds result in liabilities on the government-wide statements but are other financing sources on the governmental fund statements, unless they are considered short-term debt.